 But I have a few things against you, because you have there those who hold the doctrine of Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.
 Thus you also have those who hold the doctrine of the Nicolaitans, which thing I hate.

 b.
-You have there those who hold the doctrine of Balaam: What is the doctrine of Balaam?
-Balaam was a prototype of all corrupt teachers.
+You have there those who hold the doctrine of Balaam: Balaam was a prototype of all corrupt teachers.
 According to Numbers 22-24 and 31, Balaam combined the sins of immorality and idolatry to please Balak, the king of Moab, because he could not curse Israel directly.

 i.
 When Balaam counseled Balak, he taught Balak to put a stumbling block before the children of Israel.
 The stumbling block was connected with idolatry (to eat things sacrificed to idols) and sexual immorality.
-If the church in Pergamos has those who hold the doctrine of Balaam, it shows they have tendencies towards both idolatry and immorality.
+If the church in Pergamos had those who did hold the doctrine of Balaam, it showed they had tendencies towards both idolatry and immorality.

 ii.
 Sexual immorality marked the whole culture of the ancient Roman Empire.
 It was simply taken for granted, and the person who lived by Biblical standards of purity was considered strange.
 To paraphrase the Roman statesman Cicero, cited in Barclay: "If there is anyone who thinks that young men should not be allowed the love of many women, he is extremely severe.
 I am not able to deny the principle he stands on.
 But he contradicts, not only with the freedom our age allows, but also with the customs and allowances of our ancestors.
 When indeed was this not done?
 When did anyone find fault with it?
 When was such permission denied?
 When was it that what is now allowed was not allowed?"
 To keep from sexual immorality in that culture, you really had to swim against the current.

 c.
 You also have those who hold the doctrine of the Nicolaitans: In Revelation 2:6, Jesus praised the Ephesian Christians because they hated the deeds of the Nicolaitans.
-But the Nicolaitans also have their doctrine, and some among the Christians held the doctrine of the Nicolaitans.
+But the Nicolaitans also had their doctrine, and some among the Christians of Pergamos held the doctrine of the Nicolaitans.

 d.
-You have those there . . . you also have those: The rebuke is not only against those who hold the doctrines of Balaam and those who hold the doctrine of the Nicolaitans.
-The rebuke is also against those in the church who allow them to continue (you have there those . . . you have those).
+You have those there . . . you also have those: The rebuke was not only against those who hold the doctrines of Balaam and those who hold the doctrine of the Nicolaitans.
+The rebuke was also against those who allowed them to continue (you have there those . . . you have those).

 i.
 The Christians of Pergamos were like the Christians of Corinth as Paul wrote to them in 1 Corinthians 5:1-9.
-They were too “tolerant” and “accepting” of false doctrines and immoral living, and Jesus had to rebuke them.
-Satan couldn’t accomplish much by persecution, because many did hold fast, like Antipas.
-So Satan tried to accomplish his goals by using deception; first he used first violence, then he used alliance.
+They were too tolerant and accepting of false doctrines and immoral living, and Jesus had to rebuke them.
+Satan couldn't accomplish much by persecution, because many did hold fast, like Antipas.
+So Satan tried to accomplish his goals by using deception.
+The strategy was first violence, then alliance.

 5. (16) What Jesus wants the church at Pergamos to do.